CleverCloud/doc.clever-cloud.com/partials/authentication.md

 ### GitHub Authentication

 The GitHub signup allows you to create an account or link your existing one to GitHub, in one click.
-This process asks the following permsissions:
+This process asks the following permissions:

 * Read your Public Key
 * Read User Repositories